 Layer turkey, bacon and cheese on the bottom half of bun.
 Add caramelized onions to the top half of bun.
 Broil in oven until cheese melts.
 Remove from oven.
 Ladle white sauce over cheese and place top bun on the slider.

 - Serve immediately.
 Enjoy!

-*You can use bacon grease instead of butter as the fat for your cream sauce, if you prefer.
+Turkey amount and quantity really depends on personal preference. *You can use bacon grease instead of butter as the fat for your cream sauce, if you prefer.
 If you do this, omit the 2 tablespoon butter and continue with sauce as directed.